SCM-NV/nano-qmflows/docs/derivative_couplings.rst

 ===============================

 These tutorials focus on how to compute non-adiabatic coupling vectors between molecular orbitals belonging at two different time steps, t and t+dt, of a pre-computed molecular dynamics trajectory.
 What this program does is to compute at each point of the trajectory, the electronic structure using DFT, and then the overlap integrals :math:`\langle \psi_{i}(t) \mid \psi_{j}(t+dt)>`.
 These integrals are stored and finally used to compute numerically the non-adiabatic couplings.
 These and the orbital energies are written in a format readable by PYXAID to perform surface hopping dynamics.
-When using this tutorial, ensure you have the latest version of QMFlows and QMFlows-NAMD installed.
+When using this tutorial, ensure you have the latest version of QMFlows and nano-qmflows installed.

 Preparing the input
 --------------------